robinhuiser/sw-architecture-go/02_packaging_code/README.md

-# Packaging code
+# Chapter 2 - Packaging code

+My notes reading this chapter and performing the exercises.

+## My takeaways

 This chapter was mostly about object orientation (inheritance, Polymorphism & composition).

-My take-away can be seen in the code I wrote demonstrating all 3 concepts.
+See the code I wrote demonstrating all 3 concepts.